 Where was Harry Potter Filmed?

-You’ll find the largest number of Harry Potter filming locations in England, including London, southern England, and Yorkshire.
-However, much of the scenery around Hogwarts for example was filmed in locations across Scotland.
+There are a large number of Harry Potter filming locations in England, including London, southern England, and Yorkshire.
+Much of the scenery around Hogwarts was filmed in locations across Scotland.

 As well as the real-world locations, all eight of the Harry Potter films were also shot at a UK film studio.
 This was the Warner Brothers Studio in Leavesden, just outside of London, which can today be visited on a tour.
 This is a must-see attraction for fans!